BluffinMuffin/Protocol/README.md

 BluffinMuffin Protocol is a Bi-directional Communication Protocol for Poker Game.
 It has been proven on TCP using C#, but it not confined to it.

-The project will be released using (Semantic Versioning)[http://semver.org] and developped using (Vincent Driessen's Git Model)[http://nvie.com/posts/a-successful-git-branching-model/].
+The project will be released using [Semantic Versioning](http://semver.org) and developped using [Vincent Driessen's Git Model](http://nvie.com/posts/a-successful-git-branching-model/).

 ####Project includes
  * **Documentation that defines the protocol**